opensoldat/opensoldat/shared/libs/SteamWrapper/README.md

 use the full SteamWorks API, compile with `-DSTEAM`.
 Check git tags for bindings to specific versions.

-There is a little bit of Soldat specific code in here, such as `TSteam` and `TSteamGS`.
+There is a little bit of OpenSoldat specific code in here, such as `TSteam` and `TSteamGS`.
 But it compiles on its own and should be useful to anyone wanting to use the SteamWorks SDK from an FPC project.